zopefoundation/z3c.table/src/z3c/table/README.txt

 Colspan
 -------

-Now let's show how we can define a colspan condition of 2 for an column:
+Now let's show how we can define a colspan condition of 2 for a column:

   >>> class ColspanColumn(column.NameColumn):
   ...